Poisson-Arago spot for gravitational waves: Acknowledgements

-\textit{Acknowledgments.---} The authors thank Y. Chen for valuable comments.
-This work was supported by the National Natural Science Foundation of China under Grants No. 11673008, 11075106, 11575083 and 11275128.
-X. F. was also supported by Newton International Fellowship Alumni Follow on Funding.
+The authors would like to thank the referees for their valuable comments which considerably improved the original text.
+The authors thanks Y. Chen for valuable comments.
+This work was supported by the National Natural Science Foundation of China under Grants No. 11922303, 11673008, 11075106, 11575083 and 11275128.
+X. F. was also supported by Hubei province Natural Science Fund for the Distinguished Young Scholars (No.~2019CFA052) and Newton International Fellowship Alumni Follow on Funding.